Child Abuse Impact on Development and Society

 How it works

-A report of child abuse is made every ten seconds meaning there are more than 3 million child abuse reports every year.
+A report of child abuse is made every ten seconds, leading to over 3 million child abuse reports annually.
 In one study, 80% of 21-year-olds who reported childhood abuse met the criteria for at least one psychological disorder.
-What is child abuse you might be asking?
-Child abuse is a physical maltreatment or sexual molestation of a child.
-You might not know it but there are many cases of child abuse around us some may include family members, friends, or even the celebrities we look up to.
+Child abuse is a grave issue that includes physical maltreatment or sexual molestation of a child.
+It's important to recognize that these instances are not isolated, as they often occur within families, among friends, or even involve public figures.
+One prominent example is Oprah Winfrey, an influential woman in the United States, who has publicly shared her experiences of being abused as a child.

 Need a custom essay on the same topic?